Have some feedback for the Lounge? Let us know in our Springshare Lounge Feedback Survey here!

 • ojaye2023

-ojaye2023 Member Springy Initiate
+ojaye2023 Member Springy Scholar

 @elgloor and @chernandez!
 Thanks for your presentation!
 I'm currently undergoing this EXACT same project and it was so helpful to have your presentation today!